idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 #### Content Reframing

-Instead of looking at someone's behaviors, look at thier positive intent.
-The underlying intent is usually good, it's the behavioral manifistation that's tricky.
+Instead of looking at someone's behaviors, look at their positive intent.
+The underlying intent is usually good, it's the behavioral manifestation that's tricky.

 #### Reframe Critics and Criticism

 Three types of roles - critics, dreamers, realists.
 Critics normally assert statements as generalized judgment - this won't work.
 The challenge here is that puts the listener into a polarized position - either answering yes or no.

-Notie the intent is good, the intent is to evaluate and help the dreamer and realist.
+Notice the intent is good, the intent is to evaluate and help the dreamer and realist.

 #### Positive Statements of Positive intentions